jabucejo07/parabank-automation/README.md

-How to Run the test:
+✅ How to Run the Test
-Precondition:
+🔧 Precondition
-1. Already Clone the project on local machine
+Make sure you have already cloned the project to your local machine.

-Steps:
+🚀 Steps to Execute the Test
-1. Open Command Prompt/Terminal
+1. Open your Command Prompt or Terminal.
-2. CD to project folder
+2. Navigate to the project folder
-3. Type the command - ENV=prod npx playwright test --grep @EndToEndTest --headed
+3. Run the test with the following command: ENV=prod npx playwright test --grep @EndToEndTest --headed